-Courses are offered at the Applied Physics Laboratory, the Dorsey Center, Southern Maryland Higher Education Center, University Center of Northeastern Maryland, and online.
+Courses are offered at the Applied Physics Laboratory, Dorsey Center, Southern Maryland Higher Education Center, and University Center of Northeastern Maryland, as well as online.

-JAMES C. SPALL, PROGRAM CHAIR Principal Professional Staff, JHU Applied Physics Laboratory

-Research Professor, Department of Applied Mathematics and Statistics, JHU Whiting School of Engineering
+JAMES C. SPALL, PROGRAM CHAIR Principal Professional Staff JHU Applied Physics Laboratory Research Professor, Department of Applied Mathematics and Statistics JHU Whiting School of Engineering

-BERYL CASTELLO

-Senior Lecturer, Applied Mathematics and Statistics, JHU Whiting School of Engineering
+BERYL CASTELLO Senior Lecturer, Department of Applied Mathematics and Statistics JHU Whiting School of Engineering

-STACY D. HILL Senior Professional Staff, JHU Applied Physics Laboratory GEORGE NAKOS Professor, Mathematics US Naval Academy
+STACY D. HILL Senior Professional Staff JHU Applied Physics Laboratory GEORGE NAKOS Professor, Mathematics US Naval Academy

-EDWARD R. SCHEINERMAN Professor, Applied Mathematics and Statistics Vice Dean for Education, JHU Whiting School of Engineering
+EDWARD R. SCHEINERMAN Professor, Applied Mathematics and Statistics Vice Dean for Education JHU Whiting School of Engineering

-J. MILLER WHISNANT Principal Professional Staff, JHU Applied Physics Laboratory
+J. MILLER WHISNANT Principal Professional Staff JHU Applied Physics Laboratory

-Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 5.
-The applicant's prior education must include at least one mathematics course beyond multivariate calculus (such as advanced calculus, differential equations, or linear algebra) and familiarity with at least one programming language (e.g., C, C++, FORTRAN, Java, Python, or MATLAB).
+Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
+The applicant's prior education must include at least one mathematics course beyond multivariate calculus (such as advanced calculus, differential equations, or linear algebra) and familiarity with at least one programming language (e.g., C, C++, FOR-TRAN, Java, Python, or MATLAB).
+In addition to these requirements, a detailed work résumé and transcripts from all college studies must be submitted.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
 When reviewing an application, the candidate's academic and professional background will be considered.